-As I mentioned in this post on spanking, what I do regarding corporal discipline, is such a small percentage of what I do as a parent, every day.
-In that respect, what I do the rest of the time is, in my opinion, way more important.
+(As I mentioned in the previous post, what I do regarding corporal discipline is such a small percentage of what I do as a parent, every day.
+In that respect, what I do the rest of the time is way more important.

-So here is my attempt to summarize everything else we do.
-It's hard to figure out where to start.
+Here is my attempt to summarize everything we do.
+It's hard to figure out where to start.)

 For me there are a few givens about parenting that I assume are common ground prior to any discussion with another parent.
 For starters, I assume that other parents love their children at least as much as I love mine.
 I assume they proactively work to promote a strong bond between themselves and their children.
 I assume that they have strong empathy for their children and their struggles, however small, or that they try.
 I also assume that they care more about their child's well being than their own convenience.